-9 people killed when a vehicle plows into a Filipino street festival crowd in Vancouver
+11 killed as a vehicle plows into a Filipino street festival in Vancouver.
+Police rule out terrorism

 Suspect was detained by bystanders before the police arrived

-A 30-year-old Vancouver man was arrested at the scene and the department’s Major Crime Section is overseeing the investigation, police said.

-“At this time, we are confident that this incident was not an act of terrorism,” the police department posted early Sunday.

-Interim Vancouver Police Chief Steve Rai told a news conference that the man was arrested after initially being apprehended by bystanders.
+A 30-year-old Vancouver man was arrested at the scene.
+Rai said that the man was arrested after initially being apprehended by bystanders.

 Video circulating on social media shows a young man in a black hoodie with his back against a chain-link fence, alongside a security guard and surrounded by bystanders screaming and swearing at him.